The Two-Way Mirror #11: Avada Kedavra

 The laughter had not quite died from his face, but his eyes widened in shock.”
 (OotP 805)

 Sirius’s death occurs in a way that can make anyone say: “He had it coming” or even better, “He asked for it.”
 Although we love Sirius, a bit of poetic justice brought about his downfall right at the moment when he was displaying his character flaw for all to see (probably showing off to his godson, Harry).

 Sirius was the second death of the Harry Potter series.
 But what about the first death, Cedric?
 Is there any “poetic justice” to Cedric’s death?

 Cedric is presented as a perfect human sample in the novel.
-No wonder the Goblet chose him as champion for Hogwarts.
+No wonder the goblet chose him as a champion for Hogwarts.
 He is extremely handsome, keeps his wand in perfect condition (*grins*), is captain of his Quidditch team, is probably a top student, and plays fair to the end, showing his superior moral qualities during the Triwizard Championship.
 Why should he die?
 Why the sacrifice of such a beautiful piece?
 Cedric is set up as a tragic hero in that he is “illustrious” on his own merit.
-But where is the tragic flaw or error (other than getting “Harry’s girl” which is not bad for starters)?
+But where is the tragic flaw or error (other than getting “Harry’s girl,” which is not bad, for starters)?

 We see that Cedric is not particularly effective at being fair and noble in his weak defense of Harry when Amos Diggory does a most outrageous number on him:

 ‘Ced’s talked about you, of course,’ said Amos Diggory.
 ‘Told us all about playing against you last year….
 I said to him, I said – Ced, that’ll be something to tell your grandchildren, that will… .
 You beat Harry Potter!’

 Harry couldn’t think of any reply to this, so he remained silent.
 Fred and George were both scowling again.
 Cedric looked slightly embarrassed.